Hi, I'm Jonathan Caridia, a New Zealand-based videogame UI artist and designer. Welcome!

 - look dev

-(Please read the project's comments as the game is very difficult to complete without 😅)
+(Please read the project's comments as the game is very difficult to complete without the added instructions 😅)

 With two members in France and two in NZ, project planning and division of labour proved crucial due to limited overlapping waking hours.Initial discussion building on everyone’s ideas led to the concept of a power plant admin struggling with the computer system’s newly implemented Dark Mode, getting wrapped up in some espionage along the way.
 Since this was a weekend jam, we went with an item sorting memory puzzle that got progressively more complex, wrapped with short story snippets in between.